Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Handling query clauses

 Lemmas \ref{lem:sep1_conlusion} and \ref{lem:sep2_conlusion} claim that applying the \textbf{SepDeQ} and \textbf{SepIndeQ} rules to a query clause derives new \emph{query clauses}, therefore the separation rules can be recursively applied to query clauses.
 We use \textbf{Q-Sep} to denote the procedure of recursively applying the \textbf{SepDeQ} and \textbf{SepIndeQ} rules to a query clause.

 Consider an application of the \textbf{Q-Sep} procedure to the query clause

-By the facts that $Q_1$ is indecomposable and $Q_1$ contains surface literals where both isolated variables and chained variables occur, the \textbf{SepIndeQ} rule is applicable to the clause.
+Since $Q_1$ is indecomposable and contains surface literals where both isolated variables and chained variables occur, the \textbf{SepIndeQ} rule is applicable to the clause.
 All literals in $Q_1$ are the surface literals containing both isolated variables and chained variables, except $\lnot A_2(x_2,{x_3})$.
-To better show how the \textbf{SepIndeQ} rule separates a query clause, we colour the isolated variables red and we colour the surface literal and the literals guarded by the surface literal that are separated blue.
+To better show how the \textbf{SepIndeQ} rule separates a query clause, we colour the isolated variables red and the surface literal and the literals guarded by it blue.

-The \textbf{Q-Sep} procedure separates $Q_1$ by the following steps: \begin{enumerate} \item W.l.o.g.~we begin with removing the isolated variable~$x_1$ from~$Q_1$ via separating the surface literal $\lnot A_1({x_1},{x_2})$ from $Q_1$.
-Using a fresh predicate symbol $P_1$, applying the \textbf{SepIndeQ} rule to $Q_1$ derives:
+The \textbf{Q-Sep} procedure separates $Q_1$ by the following steps: \begin{enumerate} \item W.l.o.g.~we begin with removing the isolated variable~$x_1$ from~$Q_1$.
+This means we separate the surface literal $\lnot A_1({x_1},{x_2})$ from $Q_1$.
+Using a fresh predicate symbol~$P_1$, applying the \textbf{SepIndeQ} rule to $Q_1$ derives: